owncloud/reva/docs/content/en/docs/concepts/plugins.md

 user = "user.demo.json"
 ```

-2. Provide path to the plugin source code: If you want the reva core to compile the plugins and then load the binary, you need to point to the go package consisting the plugin source code:
+2. Provide path to the plugin source code: If you want the owncloud core to compile the plugins and then load the binary, you need to point to the go package consisting the plugin source code:

 ```
 # Starting grpc userprovider service with json driver plugin